 HER2 is short for human epidermal growth factor receptor 2.
 In a pathology report, HER2 is sometimes called ERBB2, which stands for Erb-B2 receptor tyrosine kinase 2.

 HER2-positive breast cancer tends to be more aggressive than HER2-negative breast cancer.
-However, current therapies targeting the HER2-receptor are so effective that many doctors find it easier to treat.
+However, current therapies targeting the HER2 receptor are so effective that many doctors find treating it easier.

 Your treatment plan will be based on both your HR status and your HER2 status.